 Three Ways Paragraph Numbering Goes Off Track

-I typically see three problems with paragraph numbering getting off track, all of which can be cured with a simple right-click.
+I typically see three problems with a numbered paragraph getting off track, all of which can be cured with a simple right-click.

 1. Most people really don’t like Word’s default indentation for automatic numbering.

 Fixing it is simple: Just right-click on one of the numbers and choose Adjust List Indents.
+To adjust the left margin for better indentation, you can modify the left indent for paragraphs and position paragraph numbers within the left margin without disrupting existing lists.
 Depending on whether you’re using single-level or multi-level numbering, you’ll get a dialog box that’ll allow you to set the indentation for the number itself and the following text.
 If you’re using the multi-level paragraph numbering style, you can also set the alignment of the number to right versus left if that’s what you prefer.
 In multi-level numbering, you can also reset the alignment of the first level of the numbering scheme, then instruct Word to increment the indentation for the remaining levels by a consistent measurement.

 2. The numbers themselves somehow get out of sequence.

 When this happens, right-click and choose either Continue Numbering (if you want to connect your current paragraph to the previous list to continue that sequence) or Set Numbering Value (if you need to deliberately start at a specific number).
+Using a consistent paragraph style can help maintain proper numbering hierarchy across paragraphs and headings.
 This trick also comes in handy if you need to insert an unnumbered paragraph in the middle and then pick the number sequence back up in a subsequent paragraph.

 Occasionally, however, some paragraph numbers just don’t respond to the Continue Numbering command.
 Here’s what I do as a fallback position.
 I place my cursor somewhere within a paragraph in the sequence I want to continue, and then on the Home tab click the Format Painter button.
 Notice that the mouse cursor is now a paintbrush.
 That means it’s copied the formatting of the paragraph that my cursor is currently sitting in, and now it’s looking to paste it elsewhere.
 So once I click into the offending paragraph, then it continues numbering.